-The LEAF grow unit is another automated grow system, which utilizes an app to control and automate the growing process.
+The LEAF grow box is the most expensive automated home grow system on the market.
+LEAF utilizes an app to control and automate the growing process.
 The unit itself includes a carbon filter, HD camera, toolbox, LED lighting, water sensing, and exchanging cartridges and air control/ nutrient system.

 Grobo by Grobo

-Grobo is a sleek-designed, narrow growing unit made to fit in tight spaces.
+The system is sleek-designed.
 After adding water and seeds, the growing process is automated within the unit.
 Each yield can bring up to 3 oz, and the unit is reported to pay for itself in 18 months.

 SuperStar Smart Grow Box by SuperCloset